Approaching Adjudication under NSW Security of Payment Legislation: How to Draft Adjudication Application for Construction Industry Payment Claims

 Step-by-Step Overview of Adjudication Process under Security of Payment Act in NSW

-5Determination PeriodThe adjudicator has 10 business days to make a determination after receiving the adjudication response, or from the date the response was due if no response is provided.
+Adjudication ResponseThe adjudicator has 10 business days to determine after receiving the adjudication response, or from the date the response was due.
+This period can be extended only by agreement among both parties.

 To understand more about SOPA, please read our detailed guide here.